 Real-time thoughts & analysis of the markets, economy & more...

-Co-founder & CEO of AllenWargent property buyers agents.
+Co-founder & CEO of AllenWargent property advisory.

 Check us out here www.allenwargent.com - to invest in Sydney/Brisbane property or for media/public speaking requests email firstname.lastname@example.org

 Pete Wargent blogspot

 Co-founder & CEO of AllenWargent property advisory, offices in Brisbane (Riverside) & Sydney (Martin Place) - clients include hedge funds, resi funds, & private investors.

 4 x finance/investment author - 'Get a Financial Grip: a simple plan for financial freedom’ (2012) rated Top 10 finance books by Money Magazine & Dymocks.